 The only events we post in the public domain are those where the public is allowed to attend.
 One example is our annual car show, which is a charity event held in conjunction with the Fireworks Festival at CBS Studio Center in Studio City, California every July 4th.
 This is a family friendly event with food, live entertainment, activities for the children, our car show and one of the best fireworks displays in Los Angeles.

 As you can see, the Television Motion Picture Car Club is a very special organization.
-Whether it’s our private tours of the most celebrated custom car shops in California, our Annual Car Show at CBS Studio Center every July 4th, our private Drive-In Movie Night every Fall, our upcoming track day events starting in 2015, or any of the other events we host or attend, we always have a great time.
-Add in the discounts our members receive from many of our sponsors, and you can see why we’re a club every entertainment industry car guy or car gal should be part of.
+Whether it’s our private tours of the most celebrated custom car shops in California, our Annual Car Show at CBS Studio Center every July 4th, our private Movie Night every Fall, or any of the other events we host or attend throughout the year, we always have a great time.
+Add in the discounts our members receive from many of our sponsors, connecting with old friends and making new ones, and you can see why we’re a club every entertainment industry car guy or car gal should be part of.

 If you would like to be considered for membership, visit the JOIN TMPCC page on this website.